DFHack/dfhack/docs/guides/quickfort-alias-guide.rst

 DFHack comes with a library of aliases for you to use that are always available when you run a ``#query`` blueprint.
 Many blueprints can be built with just those aliases.
-This "standard alias library" is stored in :source:`data/quickfort/aliases-common.txt`.
+This "standard alias library" is stored in :source:`data/quickfort/aliases-common.txt` (installed under the ``hack`` folder in your DFHack installation).
 The aliases in that file are described at the `bottom of this document <quickfort-alias-library>`.

 Please do not edit the aliases in the standard library directly.
 The file will get overwritten when DFHack is updated and you'll lose your changes.
 Instead,